Gary Sheffield: Milwaukee Brewers

 Sheffield was called up from the minors when rosters were expanded in September and made his major league debut on September 3, 1988.
-As a teenager, he got off to a fast start, with his first career hit being a home run off Mark Langston, though Sheffield finished the season with a .238 batting average and four home runs in 24 games.
-After a decline in play and several injuries, he found himself competing with Bill Spiers in a race for starting shortstop.
-After this, he was moved to third base and criticized the team, saying it was a black and white issue.
-At the end of the 1989 season, he batted .247 with five home runs and 32 RBIs.
+Still a teenager, he got off to a fast start, with his first career hit being a home run off Mark Langston, though Sheffield finished the season with a .238 batting average and four home runs in 24 games.
+After mediocre play and injuries that forced him to miss two months in the summer of 1989, Sheffield was moved to third base, replaced by Bill Spiers at shortstop.
+Sheffield said he was shocked by the move and criticized the team.
+He also said his race affected the reception from other players, management, and fans in Milwaukee.
+In his rookie season, he batted .247 with five home runs and 32 RBIs.
 In 1990, he worked under Don Baylor, who had been hired as their hitting coach.
 He finished the season batting .294, with 10 home runs.
-While his playing improved, there were issues with Sheffield in the clubhouse, and went as far as accusing the organization of being racist after keeping him at third instead of playing him at shortstop where the white Spiers played.
 In his final season with the Brewers, he injured his wrist, thumb, and shoulder, playing in only 50 games.

 San Diego Padres

 After four seasons in Milwaukee, the Brewers traded Sheffield to the San Diego Padres for Ricky Bones, José Valentin, and Matt Mieske on March 26, 1992.
 Sheffield faced his uncle Dwight Gooden for the first time in a Major League game on May 12, 1992, getting a hit in three at-bats.
 In his first All-Star season, he contended for the Triple Crown for much of the year; while he missed out on the home run (33, two fewer than the leader, teammate Fred McGriff) and RBIs (100, nine fewer than leader Darren Daulton) titles, he won the National League batting title (the only one of the nine in Padre history not won by Tony Gwynn) with a .330 average.
-In 1993, he started the season by hitting 10 home runs and batting .295 and was traded in midseason to the Florida Marlins.
+He started the 1993 season by hitting 10 home runs and batting .295 with the Padres.